 Suppose now that a researcher in the design stage of a study computes an anticipated sample size and SE, and plots these as a point on the charts in Fig. 1 or 2.
 The shade of the region in which the point falls will indicate the strongest of the tests under consideration that would be significant for such a finding.
 However, that test may not have the required power.
 A weaker test must then be employed to increase power.

 The calculations behind the funnel plots are readily modified to ensure that the region in which a point corresponding to an anticipated effect size and SE falls is the strongest of the candidate tests with the required power.
 For technical details, see Online Resource 1: “Error rates and sample sizes for one-sided t-tests and equivalence tests”.
 Fig. 3a is the result of applying this modification to Fig. 2b with 80% power, and then translating the units on the vertical axis from SE to total sample size.
-SE and sample size have an inverse relationship that depends on the study design: this illustration assumes a two group design with equi-sizedl groups and an anticipated pooled variance of one.
+SE and sample size have an inverse relationship that depends on the study design: this illustration assumes a two group design with equi-sized groups and an anticipated pooled variance of one.
 While the nominated units on the vertical axis in Fig. 3 have changed, the scaling has not, so a sample size difference of 16, say, represents an increasingly small distance as you go up the charts.
 The vertical lines in Fig. 3 are at two potential effect sizes; tracking either line upward confirms that as sample size increases, a stronger test is expected to have the desired power.